You will need to apply for a visitor visa before you come to New Zealand if you are not from a visa-waiver country.

 If you decide while you are in New Zealand that you wish to stay longer than your initial visa allows, you should contact us.

 Your application can cover your partner, and any dependent children up to the age of 19.
 Children over 20, and non-dependants, will need to make their own application.
+You cannot include your family in your application if you apply online.

 Visitor visa applications for dependent children of Essential Skills work visa holders will need to include evidence that the parent who holds the Essential Skills work visa meets a minimum income threshold.
 See the Visitor Visa Guide (INZ 1018) [650KB] PDF for more information.